swcarpentry/website/_posts/2017/10/2017-10-02-SWC-Blog-Summary.md

 * All the details on the [joint future of the Carpentries]({{site.baseurl}}/blog/2017/09/merger.html) explained.
 Please feel free to ask any questions that you need answered.
 * The very [first ever Data Carpentry]({{site.baseurl}}/blog/2017/09/ethiopia.html) in Ethiopia was held and it was an extraordinary experience.
 * The [Lesson Infrastructure Subcommittee]({{site.baseurl}}/blog/2017/09/lesson-infrastructure-subcommittee.html) had their 2017 September meeting and have come up with some resolutions.
-* We are pleased to anounce we have three new staff members that will be working for the Carpentries part time: [SherAaron Hurt]({{site.baseurl}}/blog/2017/09/announce-sher.html) is our new Workshop Adminstrator for the Carpentries, [Elizabeth Williams]({{site.baseurl}}/blog/2017/09/new-staff-intro.html) has joined as a part time Business Administrator, and [Karen Word]({{site.baseurl}}/blog/2017/09/new-staff-intro.html) has joined the Carpentries and will be the Deputy Director of Instructor training.
+* We are pleased to anounce we have three new staff members who will be working for the Carpentries part time: [SherAaron Hurt]({{site.baseurl}}/blog/2017/09/announce-sher.html) is the new Workshop Adminstrator for the Carpentries, [Elizabeth Williams]({{site.baseurl}}/blog/2017/09/new-staff-intro.html) has joined as a part-time Business Administrator, and [Karen Word]({{site.baseurl}}/blog/2017/09/new-staff-intro.html) has joined the Carpentries and will be the Deputy Director of Instructor training.
-* If you feel there is a community member that is working extra hard to help our organization please consider nominating them for a [Community Service Award]({{site.baseurl}}/log/2017/09/community-awards.html).
+* If you feel there is a community member who is working extra hard to help our organization, please consider nominating them for a [Community Service Award]({{site.baseurl}}/log/2017/09/community-awards.html).
 *

 ## Tweets
 * Why is [Python](https://stackoverflow.blog/2017/09/14/python-growing-quickly/#.Wb-IhNlX_Kw.twitter) growing so quickly?
 * Carpentry instructors - some great advice here on making workshops better for people with [Dyslexia](http://www.datacarpentry.org/blog/coding-and-dyslexia/).
-* Want to submit a Carpentries blog post but nervous about @github?
+* Want to submit a Carpentries blog post but nervous about GitHub?
 [You can use a form](https://carpentries.typeform.com/to/BK55ld).
 *  Know an unsung hero of the Carpentries?
 Nominate them for a [Community Service Award](https://software-carpentry.org/blog/2017/09/community-awards.html).
 *  Want to report on a workshop?
 Write a [Software Carpentry blog post](https://software-carpentry.org/blog/2017/07/write-blog.html).
 *  Read our newsletter, [Carpentry Clippings](http://software-carpentry.us14.list-manage.com/subscribe?u=46d7513c798c6bd41e5f58f4a&id=50c3e6d6fe), to keep tabs on our community.